 Once we have the results, we can make a referral.
 All the investigations need to be done in the 3 months before the referral is made.

-- You must be trying to conceive for more than 1 year
+- You have been trying to conceive for more than 1 year

-- Women must have a Body Mass Index (BMI) of less than 30 and above 18
+- You have a Body Mass Index (BMI) of less than 30 and above 18 (for women)

 In order for the hospital to see you, we need to have completed certain tests at our GP practice